nomansadiq11/ConnectivityTest/README.md

 # ConnectivityTest

 This application created for test the network connections.

+'''
+docker build -t connectivitytest .
+'''